jamiejamiebobamie/objectLocalization/readme.md

 Users who fork my repo will be able to input an image and get a prediction as to where a particular class of object is likely to be.

+## Objective 3:

+Launch a basic site on AWS Beanstalk that allows users to upload images from their computer and recieve a prediction.

+**Why do you want to meet this objective?
+How will it improve your project?**

+A more user-friendly interface would allow non-tech people to interact with what I've built.

+**How will you demonstrate completion of your objective?**

+The site will be live.

 ## Stretch goals (optional):

 **What stretch goals do you have for your project?**